 By 2025, eMarketer projects that over 114 million U.S. consumers will spend nearly $1000 on social purchases every year, and U.S. retail social commerce sales will exceed $53 billion.

 Social commerce is an eCommerce trend that has been gaining popularity in recent years, and it looks like that direction will stay the same since it allows shoppers to purchase directly via their favorite social media platforms.

 If retailers want to increase their reach, they should go beyond their eCommerce sites and add a product to the shopping apps provided by Instagram, Facebook, TikTok, or Pinterest (depending on which platform customers prefer).

 However, it's not a matter of a few clicks.

-Before entering the social commerce world, brands need to get deeper into audience segmentation, prepare product listings and tailor them to the specific requirements of certain social media platforms.
+Before entering the social commerce world, brands need to get deeper into audience segmentation, prepare product listings, and tailor them to the specific requirements of certain social media channels.

 6 fool-proof Black Friday marketing strategies and last-minute ideas